samschloegel/fake-DS100/README.md

 # fakeDS100

-An OSC utility for mimicking some d&amp;b audiotechnik DS100 OSC replies
+An OSC utility for mimicking some d&amp;b audiotechnik DS100 OSC replies.

+**DISCLAIMER**: I am a live sound person, NOT a software developer.
+I am very new to Node, JavaScript, Git, and frankly coding in general.
+If this project is a mess, or looks ridiculous, sorry about that.

+If you are like me and this is all very new to you, and you think you might want to use this and need help or have some questions, please [email me](mailto:samsdomainaddress@gmail.com)!
+I would love to hear from you.

 ---